SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 ```

-Now, let’s submit the job:
+Now, let's submit the job:
 ```
 $ qsub -t 1-100 -tc 20 mafft-array.job
 Your job-array 12499954.1-100:1 ("mafft") has been submitted